smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 1. After [EMCO Installation With OpenNESS Flavor](#emco-installation-with-openness-flavor), logon to the EMCO host server and maker sure that Harbor and EMCO microservices are in running status.

-2. On the edge and cloud cluster, run the following command to make Docker logon the Harbor deployed on the EMCO server:
+2. On the edge and cloud cluster, run the following command to make Docker logon the Harbor deployed on the EMCO server, thus the clusters can pull SmartCity images from the Harbor:
 ```shell
 HARBORRHOST=<harbor_registry_host>